+Name of Complainant Home Telephone

+Home Address (Street, City, State, Zip Code) Work Telephone

+Race/Ethnic Group Email Address

+Person discriminated against (if other than Complainar ht) Home Telephone

+SPECIFIC BASIS OF DISCRIMINATION (Check appropriate box (es):

+[] Race

+[] Color

-Name of Complainant Home Telephone Home Address (Street, City, State, Zip Code) Work Telephone Race/Ethnic Group Email Address Person discriminated against (if other than Complainan nt) Home Telephone SPECIFIC BASIS OF DISCRIMINATION (Check appropriate box (es): [] Race [] Color [] National Origin Date of Alleged Incident: Explain as clearly as possible what happened and I who was involved.
-Be sure to include the names and · space is needed please use the back of the form.
-Sign · space is needed please use the back of the form.
-Sign · space is needed please use the back of the form.
-Sign · n below and attach any supporting docum Signature n below and attach any supporting documents of the below and attach and attach any support of the below at th Signature Did you file this complaint with another agency?
+[] National Origin

+Date of Alleged Incident:

+Explain as clearly as possible what happened and happened and happened who was involved.
+Be sure to include the names and space is needed please use the back of the form.
+Sign contact information of any witnesses.
+If more

+Signature Date

+Signature Did you file this complaint with another agency?

 Date [] Yes [] No

+Signature Did you file this complaint with another agency?
+Please mail this form to: